bisteinoff/db-robotstxt/readme.txt

 Out of the box, no. Because WordPress is in a sub-folder, it won't "know" when someone is requesting the robots.txt file which must be at the root of the site.

 == Changelog ==

+= 3.2 =
+* New option to disable the rules for Yandex
+* Design of the Settings page in admin panel

 = 3.1 =
 * New basic regular rules for Googlebot and Yandex